123PPT.com

 When preparing let your voice reflect the energy you want to exude, for your presentation and ask yourself, “What do I want my audience to feel?"

-Remember your audience are not computers or robots, and they don’t want to be addressed as such, in monotone, with no dynamism.
-Your vocal range is your only tool that will enable you to add personality, colour, and human quality to your presentation.
+Remember your audience are not computers or robots, and they don't want to be addressed as such, in monotone, with no dynamism.
+Your vocal range is your only tool that will enable you to add personality, color, and human quality to your presentation.

 Empower your voice

-Now that you are able to address the aspects of your voice that matter most for your presentation, with a little practise you will find that your communication, relationship, and dialog with audiences will increase and improve tenfold.
+Now that you are able to address the aspects of your voice that matter most for your presentation, with a little practice you will find that your communication, relationship, and dialog with audiences will increase and improve tenfold.

 Though I can honestly say that I can’t recommend addressing over a thousand people, who came to view a product, but instead found a speaker with no visual support.
 I can tell you that I did indeed manage to motivate the audience, so much so that not only were we able to secure the distribution agreements that we had pursued prior to the convention, but more than this, a larger corporation was so enthused by our developments, communicated only through my voice, that they approached our organization for further talks, and went on to acquire the group shortly thereafter.